andri27-ts/Reinforcement-Learning/README.md

 ## Challenge yourself: Learn Deep Reinforcement Learning in 60 Days!
 A complete course: Lectures + Hands-On Projects on GitHub in PyTorch.
 RL + Deep Learning, an explosive combination!

-You heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)!
-Don't you want to know how they work?
+Have you heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)?
+It's all about deep neural networks and reinforcement learning.
+Do you want to know more about it?
-This is the right opportunity for you and me to finally learn Deep RL and use it on new exciting projects.
+This is the right opportunity for you to finally learn Deep RL and use it on new and exciting projects and applications.

+Here you'll find an in depth introduction to these algorithms.
+Among which you'll learn q learning, deep q learning, PPO, actor critic, and implement them using Python.

 > The ultimate aim is to use these general-purpose technologies and apply them to all sorts of important real world problems.
 > **Demis Hassabis**